 ♦ Generally, the more poles the better.
 The more crossing and intersections of the poles the better.
 But think about the associated weight.

 So, how many poles?
 Most frequently you will see 2 (see Snow Peak Lago 1 above).
-But there are models with 5 poles, like North Face Mountain 25 shown above (when the vestibule is added).
+But there are models with more poles.
+How many intersections to expect?
+From zero (tunnel type tents) to more than 20.
+See Mountain Hardwear Trango 2 as one great example.

 The tent poles are mostly aluminum or sometimes carbon.
 The latter is lighter and stronger but brittle, you have the same situation with your trekking poles.